ManarCSAlharbi/restaurantSimulation/README.md

 ## 📜 License
 This project is licensed under the [MIT License](LICENSE).

+## 🤝 Contributions
+This project was collaboratively developed by me and my colleague.
+We worked together to design and implement the system, ensuring its functionality and reliability.
 ---

 Feel free to use this project as a reference or for learning purposes! 🌟